hamed1337/Clothing-Articles-Classification/README.md

 4) The image size used is 224x224x3, and batch size is 32.

 ### Modeling
-1) I used a pretrained model instead of training a new model from the start, to decrease the training time.
+1) I used a pretrained model instead of training a new model from the start to decrease the training time.
 2) The pretrained model is used as a feature extractor and then I added a dense layer with number of neurons equal to the number of categories in the dataset.
 3) For this task, I tried two small pretrained models (MobileNetv2 and NasNetMobile) to address the problem of size and number of computations.

 ### Training
 1) The feature extractor is frozen for 10 epochs where the dense layer is the only trainable layer.
-2) After those 10 epochs the first 2/3 of the layers of the feature extractor are kept frozen (because they contain general features) and the rest of the network is fine-tuned for 10 more epochs and the learning rate is divided by 10 to take small steps.
+2) After those 10 epochs the first 2/3 of the feature extractor are kept frozen (because they contain general features) and the rest of the network is fine-tuned for 10 more epochs and the learning rate is divided by 10 to take small steps.

 ### Evaluation
 1) The model is evaluated on the test set, a classification report is generated to show the precision and recall for each class, along with the top-1 and top-5 accuracy.